Climb three sacred peaks, meet apprentice geisha, and drink award-winning sake

 The Honma Museum, housed in an old villa, was Japan's first postwar art gallery.
 You can enjoy Japanese green tea in a traditional Japanese setting and view art both contemporary and traditional.

 The museum's beautiful landscape garden, with picturesque Mt.
-Chokai in the background, has been designated a National Place of Beauty for its visual harmony between buildings and nature.
+Chokai in the background, has been designated a National Place of Scenic Beauty for its visual harmony between buildings and nature.

 Also stop by the Ken Domon Museum of Photography , which displays some 70,000 photographs from the iconic cameraman best known for his inspiring postwar photography.